You show the world you know your faith is a lie

 The lie originated in one of the usual creationist disinformation sites, Creation.com, the online front for Creation Ministries, the Australia-based creationist organisation from which Ken Ham split when he realised America was a more lucrative place for scamming fundamentalist Christians, in an article penned by Jonathan O'Brien, a Creation Ministries staffer.

-O'Brien is notorious for, amongst other things, his claim that the primitive carving of a rhinoceros in front of some leaves at Angkor in Cambodia is really a carving of a stegosaurus, a creature with which it has very little real resemblance, and the claim that because a volcanic cone in Mexico grew in a year, this is evidence that mountains did not take millions of years to form, so could all have formed in the last few thousand years (ignoring the fact that most mountain ranges are not volcanic in origin but are due to plate tectonics).
+O'Brien is notorious for, amongst other things, his claim that the primitive carving of a rhinoceros in front of some leaves at Angkor Wat in Cambodia is really a carving of a stegosaurus, a creature with which it has little resemblance, and the claim that because a volcanic cone in Mexico grew in a year, this is evidence that mountains did not take millions of years to form, so could all have formed in the last few thousand years (ignoring the fact that most mountain ranges are not volcanic in origin but are due to plate tectonics).

 Unsurprisingly, O'Brien is a former 'geologist' who now works for Creation Ministries.
 He claims to have 'completed a course in Geoscience' at Queensland University of Technology (QUT) but lists his actual formal qualifications as a Bachelor of Creative Arts and Bachelor of Applied Science.
 His peer-reviewed science publications are conspicuous by their complete absence.
-O'Brien appears to have no background in geological research and no training in biology whatsoever.
+O'Brien has no background in geological research and no training in biology whatsoever.
 Not exactly a leading authority on geology or evolution.
 Perhaps his degree in creative arts helps his creativity when it comes to misrepresenting science to creationists.

 His article is worth visiting if only for the rather nice picture of a lesser green sandpiper or yellowlegs which he fails to attribute to Shutterstock, the copyright holders.
 It breeds in Canada and Alaska and migrates to the coasts of the Gulf of Mexico for the winter.
 It is not normally found in Argentina except as a rare vagrant.
 Evidently an ability to use Google is another area in which O'Brien lacks expertise.